apereo/cas/cas-server-documentation/installation/Ticket-Registry-Replication-Encryption.md

 ## Configuration

 Each ticket registry configuration supports a cipher component that needs to be configured by the deployer.
-A typical cipher configuration may be the following, placed into the `ticketRegistry.xml` file:
+A typical cipher configuration may be the following:

 ```xml
 <alias name="shiroCipherExecutor" alias="ticketCipherExecutor" />
 ```

-The settings, algorithms and secret keys used for the cipher may be controlled via `cas.properties`:
+The settings, algorithms and secret keys used for the cipher may be controlled via `application.properties`:

 ```properties
 # Secret key to use when encrypting tickets in a distributed ticket registry.